 Antony receives news that Caesar won’t fight him man-to-man.
 Enobarbus proposes it’s because Caesar thinks his fortunes are about twenty times better than Antony’s, making it an unfair fight.
 Antony promises to throw himself into the next day’s battle whole-heartedly.

-Antony gathers all of his men and praises them, in a way that seems like he’s saying goodbye to them once and for all.
+Antony gathers all of his men and praises them in a way that makes it seem like he’s saying goodbye to them once and for all.

 Interestingly, he says he expects out of tomorrow "victorious life [rather than] death and honor."

-Either way, Antony is in a bad way, and like many men in a bad way, instructs them all to feasting so they can drown their dark thoughts with drinking.
+Either way, Antony is in a bad way, and like many men in a bad way, he instructs them all feast so they can drown their dark thoughts with drinking.